aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-background-manipulation/set-image-as-background/_index.md

 Before we dive into the step-by-step process, ensure you have the following prerequisites in place:

-1. Aspose.Slides for .NET Library: Download and install the Aspose.Slides for .NET library from the [official download link](https://releases.aspose.com/slides/net/).
+1. Aspose.Slides for .NET Library: Download and install the Aspose.Slides for .NET library from the [download link](https://releases.aspose.com/slides/net/).

 2. Image for Background: You'll need an image that you want to set as the slide background.
 Make sure you have the image file in a suitable format (e.g., .jpg) ready for use.